Wesley R. Bishop

 wrbishop@jsu.edu

-Wesley R. Bishop is assistant professor of Public and American history at JSU.
-He received is BA in history and psychology from Ohio University (2009), his MA in history of social movements and labor at Indiana State University (2014), and his PhD in American history from Purdue University (2018).
-Prior to coming to JSU, Dr. Bishop was the Eugene V. Debs Fellow at ISU, and an assistant professor of history at Marian University Indianapolis.
+Wesley R. Bishop is Associate Professor of Public and American history at JSU.
+He received his BA in history and psychology from Ohio University (2009), his MA in history of social movements and labor studies at Indiana State University (2014), and his PhD in American history from Purdue University (2018).
+Prior to coming to JSU, Dr. Bishop was the Eugene V. Debs Fellow at ISU.

-If you are a student interested in studying public history, please contact Dr. Bishop.
+If you are a student interested in studying public history or joining the graduate program in history, please contact Dr. Bishop.

 Wesley Bishop